mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

 # IANA Considerations

-The `localhost.` registration in the registry of Special-Use Domain Names
-{{RFC6761}} is updated to reference this document.
+IANA is requested to update the `localhost.` registration in the registry of Special-Use Domain Names {{RFC6761}} to reference this document.

 # Implementation Considerations